maliapowers808/Heavybit-Media-Influencer-List/README.md

 ## How it's laid out:
 Name - The influencer's name.

-Outletl - Where they write (personal blog, The NYT, etc).
+Outlet - Where they write (personal blog, The NYT, etc).

 Public Email - A Publicly accessible email address.